 Organization & Address Info: Additional signals for corporate vs. individual ownership.

-Use the WHOIS Scanner
+Use WHOIS Search

 To investigate domain ownership and registration patterns: